19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (a) is parked or left on a public path contrary to this Act; or

-(b) is, in the opinion of an authorised officer or a public path warden, as the case may be, a danger to other users of a public path or is causing or likely to cause an obstruction on a public path,
+(b) is, in the opinion of an authorised officer, an outsourced enforcement officer or a public path warden, as the case may be, a danger to other users of a public path or is causing or likely to cause an obstruction or inconvenience on a public path,

-the authorised officer or public path warden may move, or cause to be moved, the vehicle to a holding yard, or to another place to avoid further danger or obstruction or a danger or obstruction arising, as the case may be.
+the authorised officer, outsourced enforcement officer or public path warden may move, or cause to be moved, the vehicle to a holding yard, or to another place to avoid further danger, obstruction or inconvenience or a danger, obstruction or inconvenience arising, as the case may be.

+[Act 38 of 2018 wef 02/01/2019]

-(2) If a vehicle is left on a public path and it appears to an authorised officer or a public path warden that the vehicle has been left for 2 or more consecutive days, the authorised officer or a public path warden may move, or cause to be moved, the vehicle to a holding yard.
+(2) If a vehicle is left on a public path and it appears to an authorised officer, an outsourced enforcement officer or a public path warden that the vehicle has been left for 2 or more consecutive days, the authorised officer, outsourced enforcement officer or a public path warden may move, or cause to be moved, the vehicle to a holding yard.

+[Act 38 of 2018 wef 02/01/2019]

-(3) When a vehicle is moved to a holding yard under this section by an authorised officer or a public path warden, the authorised officer or public path warden must as soon as practicable give notice of the move to the owner of the vehicle, if known.
+(3) When a vehicle is moved to a holding yard under this section by an authorised officer, an outsourced enforcement officer or a public path warden, the authorised officer, outsourced enforcement officer or public path warden must as soon as practicable give notice of the move to the owner of the vehicle, if known.

+[Act 38 of 2018 wef 02/01/2019]

-(4) For the purpose of exercising a power under subsection (1) or (2), an authorised officer or public path warden may, with such assistance as he or she considers necessary —
+(4) For the purpose of exercising a power under subsection (1) or (2), an authorised officer, an outsourced enforcement officer or public path warden may, with such assistance as he or she considers necessary —

 (a) move the vehicle by any reasonable means (including by driving, riding or towing it); and

 (b) use reasonable force (including cutting or breaking open any lock, seal, fastener or other device on or connected to the vehicle).

+[Act 38 of 2018 wef 02/01/2019]

 ### Power to remove obstructing article, etc., on public path

-46\.—(1) If any article or thing (other than a vehicle) is obstructing the use of a footpath or shared path in contravention of section 28(1), an authorised officer or a public path warden may move that article or thing, or cause it to be so removed, so that it is no longer an obstruction.
+46\.—(1) If any article or thing (other than a vehicle) is obstructing the use of, or is causing inconvenience to the exercise of any right by any person under section 12 or 13 on, a public path in contravention of section 28(1), an authorised officer, an outsourced enforcement officer or a public path warden may move that article or thing, or cause it to be so removed, so that it is no longer an obstruction or inconvenience.

+[Act 38 of 2018 wef 02/01/2019]

-(2) An authorised officer or a public path warden must not exercise a power under subsection (1) unless he or she has —
+(2) An authorised officer, an outsourced enforcement officer or a public path warden must not exercise a power under subsection (1) unless he or she has —

 (a) taken reasonable steps to inform the owner of the article or thing (if known) of his or her intention to exercise that power; and

 (b) allowed or directed the owner of the article or thing to move it.

+[Act 38 of 2018 wef 02/01/2019]

-(3) For the purpose of exercising a power under subsection (1), an authorised officer or a public path warden may, with such assistance as he or she considers necessary —
+(3) For the purpose of exercising a power under subsection (1), an authorised officer, an outsourced enforcement officer or a public path warden may, with such assistance as he or she considers necessary —

 (a) move the article or thing by any reasonable means (including by towing it) to a holding yard; and

 (b) use reasonable force (including cutting or breaking open any lock, seal, fastener or other device on or connected to the article or thing).

+[Act 38 of 2018 wef 02/01/2019]

-(4) A person must remove any article or thing where requested to do so by an authorised officer or a public path warden under subsection (2)(b).
+(4) A person must remove any article or thing where requested to do so by an authorised officer, an outsourced enforcement officer or a public path warden under subsection (2)(b).

+[Act 38 of 2018 wef 02/01/2019]

 (5) A person who contravenes subsection (4) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.

-(6) When an article or thing is moved to a holding yard under this section by an authorised officer or a public path warden, the authorised officer or public path warden must as soon as practicable give notice of the move to the owner of the article or thing, if known.
+(6) When an article or thing is moved to a holding yard under this section by an authorised officer, an outsourced enforcement officer or a public path warden, the authorised officer, outsourced enforcement officer or public path warden must as soon as practicable give notice of the move to the owner of the article or thing, if known.

+[Act 38 of 2018 wef 02/01/2019]

 ### Powers to examine and weigh vehicle

-47\.—(1) An authorised officer or a public path warden may, for the purpose of ensuring that any vehicle that is being or may be used on a public path complies with this Act, at any time —
+47\.—(1) An authorised officer, an outsourced enforcement officer or a public path warden may, for the purpose of ensuring that any vehicle that is being or may be used on a public path complies with this Act, at any time —

 (a) examine the vehicle; or

-(b) order the owner or rider of the vehicle to deliver the vehicle (in the state on the date of the order) for an inspection by such person and at such time and place as the authorised officer or public path warden may specify.
+(b) order the owner or rider of the vehicle to deliver the vehicle (in the state on the date of the order) for an inspection by such person and at such time and place as the authorised officer, outsourced enforcement officer or public path warden may specify.

+[Act 38 of 2018 wef 02/01/2019]

-(2) Subject to this Act, an authorised officer or a public path warden may require an owner or a rider of any vehicle —
+(2) Subject to this Act, an authorised officer, an outsourced enforcement officer or a public path warden may require an owner or a rider of any vehicle —

 (a) to allow the vehicle to be weighed laden or unladen; or

 (b) to immediately proceed to a weighbridge or other machine for weighing vehicles.

+[Act 38 of 2018 wef 02/01/2019]

-(3) Subject to this Act, an authorised officer or a public path warden may, require an owner or a rider of any vehicle to unload the vehicle for the purpose of being weighed unladen.
+(3) Subject to this Act, an authorised officer, an outsourced enforcement officer or a public path warden may, require an owner or a rider of any vehicle to unload the vehicle for the purpose of being weighed unladen.

+[Act 38 of 2018 wef 02/01/2019]

 (4) Where a vehicle is weighed under this section, a certificate of weight must be given by the person who carried out the weighing of the vehicle to the owner or rider who delivered the vehicle for weighing.